 - Compare interest rates of lenders before applying.
 Find a loan and interest rate that is the best fit for you.
 If you apply with multiple lenders, remember to cancel loans that you do not intend to use.

 Southern Seminary and Boyce College offer a short term loan to continuing students for a maximum of $2,000 with an annual interest rate of 7%.
-Students may apply for a short term loan in the Financial Aid Office (Norton 154) for tuition or living expenses.
+Students may apply for a short term loan for tuition or living expenses by emailing email@example.com or by visiting the Financial Aid Office (Norton 153).
 The repayment period for the loan is 6 months.
 Please allow one week from the time of application for processing.

 - Student must be currently enrolled at Boyce College and a continuing student (first semester students are not eligible to apply).